brandonkramer/wordpress-plugin-boilerplate/README.md

 ├──webpack.config.js             # (incl. when using webpack) Holds all the base Webpack configurations │
 │ ## Folders
-├──classes                       # Holds all the plugin php classes │   ├── Bootstrap.php            # Bootstraps the plugin and auto-instantiate classes │   ├── App                      # Holds the plugin application-specific functionality │   │   ├── Frontend             # All public-facing hooks/functionality
+├──src                           # Holds all the plugin php classes │   ├── Bootstrap.php            # Bootstraps the plugin and auto-instantiate classes │   ├── App                      # Holds the plugin application-specific functionality │   │   ├── Frontend             # All public-facing hooks/functionality